MLB STARTING LINEUPS Jun 3, 2025 (15 Games)

 MLB Starting Lineup Picks Overview

 As mentioned, stacking is a strategy that provides extreme highs and lows.
-Stacking is a useful strategy if you believe a team has a significant edge over a team's pitching or hitting.
+A stack is useful if you believe a team has a significant edge over a team's pitching or hitting.
+You can also use odds to find the most stackable teams.
 However, the sport is as unpredictable as the weather, and it is part of what makes fantasy baseball great.
 We have tried stacking, and it's a mixed bag of results.

 A more mild strategy involves utilizing players that provide low risk.
 In a baseball lineup, batters that hit fifth or higher are often the better hitters on their team.
 Drafting a lineup with just hitters that bat fifth or higher could yield better results.